CLL80/bluprint/Readme.md

 ```

-Since `pod` will always be generated using the pods structure we define `"forcePods": true` in the bluprint config.
+Since `pod` will always be generated using the pods structure we define `"forcePods": true` in the blueprint config.

-Before we can generate any of the compoents for the pod we will need to generate the pod. `bluprint generate pod todos`.
+Before we can generate any of the compoents for the pod we will need to generate the pod.

+`bluprint generate pod todos`

 Using the component blueprint from before we generate the three types of components in this example.